Top 10 most famous Spanish dishes

 Throughout Spain, there are various forms of tortillas, with many regions cooking up their own rendition of the sovereign dish.
 The “Betanzos” omelet is perhaps the most popular tortilla in Galicia and Madrid and is usually made without onion and is particularly runny in texture.
 Another version is the Asturian ‘tortiella de pataques’ is made thicker and often presented in a stack.

-We’ve got a traditional Spanish tortilla recipe here, and for those looking for something different, check out our delicious asparagus tortilla recipe here!
+We’ve got a traditional Spanish tortilla recipe here, and we have a simplified and faster Spanish tortilla recipe now too.
+And for those looking for something different, check out our delicious asparagus tortilla recipe here!

 2. Patatas Bravas